Carlbern/polybar-weather/README.md

 To change location, simply change the input of the function on the last line.

-To change from celsius to farenhet, comment out the line with "OUTPUT FORMAT CELSIUS" and uncomment the "OUTPUT FORMAT FARENHEIT"
+To change from celsius to farenheit, comment out the line with "OUTPUT FORMAT CELSIUS" and uncomment the "OUTPUT FORMAT FARENHEIT"

 ### Dependencies